 While the NRHP is not guaranteed to save any historic building – or community – it does preserve a record of a place, its built landscape, and the men and women who made it their home.
 What it does not do is place any restrictions on property owners or what they can do with their properties.

-While my grandfather grew up in the county seat town of Owingsville, and I therefore can’t make any familial claim on Sharpsburg – I am nonetheless so excited to have this opportunity to document and record the historic buildings in the town, and write the nomination that will, with any luck, make its way to Frankfort and then to Washington, DC, in 2023.
+While my grandfather grew up in the county seat town of Owingsville, and I therefore can’t make any familial claim on Sharpsburg – I am nonetheless so excited to have this opportunity to document and record the historic buildings in the town, and write the nomination that will, with any luck, make its way to Frankfort and then to Washington, DC to be officially listed.

 *I directed the survey, and spent as much time in the field as possible, but the majority of the work was carried out by three graduate students in the University of Kentucky Historic Preservation Program: Elizabeth Gallow Heavrin, Sarah Pennock Lyons, and Maria Gissendanner Burkett.
 They did an amazing job under typical Kentucky summer conditions.